kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 etcd watches support "progress events", which provide an updated revision and a guarantee that all future watch events will be newer than the that revision.
 If an etcd watch is configured with `WithProgressNotify` enabled, etcd automatically sends progress events at a regular interval.
-If an etcd client sends a `WatchProgressRequest` request, etcd sends a progress event as soon as possible.
-Either way, the "progress events" allow a etcd watcher to know how up-to-date the watch stream is relative a particular revision.
+The "progress events" allow a etcd watcher to know how up-to-date the watch stream is relative a particular revision.

 This KEP summarizes how we can take advantage of progress events efficiently determine how up-to-date kubernetes watch caches are then serve reads from the